-Due to the size and weight of tractor-trailers, accidents involving these rigs tend to result in more serious injuries than crashes which involve only standard-size passenger cars.
+Due to the size and weight of tractor-trailers, accidents involving these rigs tend to result in more serious injuries than crashes that involve only standard-size passenger cars.
 Unfortunately, the occupants in the other vehicles are the ones who typically suffer the worst injuries.
 In fact, on average, around 80 percent of the fatalities in large truck crashes in the U.S. are people in the other vehicles, Federal Motor Carrier Safety Administration (FMCSA) statistics show.

 Additionally, in most car accidents, only one person is at fault.
 After a crash with an 18-wheeler, many parties could be liable.
-Truck accidents also may involve violations of state and federal regulations which govern the trucking industry.
+Truck accidents also may involve violations of state and federal regulations that govern the trucking industry.
 If you were in a trucking accident, it will be important to work with a lawyer who understands those regulations and the many other unique aspects of these cases.